 509-335-6602

-The School of Electrical Engineering and Computer Science offers courses of study leading to the degrees of Bachelor of Science in Electrical Engineering, Computer Engineering, Software Engineering, Computer Science, or Cybersecurity, Bachelor of Arts in Computer Science, Master of Science in Electrical Engineering, Computer Engineering, or Computer Science, Doctor of Philosophy in Electrical and Computer Engineering, and Doctor of Philosophy in Computer Science.
+The School of Electrical Engineering and Computer Science offers courses of study leading to the degrees of Bachelor of Science in Electrical Engineering, Computer Engineering, Software Engineering, Computer Science, or Cybersecurity, Master of Science in Electrical Engineering, Computer Engineering, or Computer Science, Doctor of Philosophy in Electrical and Computer Engineering, and Doctor of Philosophy in Computer Science.
 The programs of study leading to a bachelor of science in electrical engineering, computer engineering, or software engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-The bachelor of arts and bachelor of science computer science programs are accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The bachelor of science computer science program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
 In collaboration with the College of Arts and Sciences, an interdisciplinary degree leading to the Bachelor of Science in Data Analytics is also available (see Mathematics and Statistics for complete information).

 Electrical Engineering